kayr7/kayr7.github.io/content/home/experience.md

   date_start = "2021-01-01"
   date_end = ""
   description = """
-  Working on Artificial Intelligence projects for Alexa with focus on natural language understanding in the internationalization of Alexa.
+  Working on Artificial Intelligence projects for Alexa together with a team of Scientists from multiple locations worldwide focusing on massive multilingual natural language understanding. of Alexa.
   """